 Charitable trusts are great if you want to give to charity with the money left behind, but also provide a haven from taxes taken out of their estate.
 There are Special Needs trusts as well, which set aside funds for differently abled family members without disqualifying them from government aid.
 There is an almost endless amount of trusts that can be arranged, and while they exist for their incontestability and high degree of specificity, they have their downsides too.

 For instance, a trust must be maintained over your life and, later on, by a trustee.
 By design, they are extremely difficult to alter.
 In some cases, this is a benefit.
 In others, a disadvantage.
 By contrast, a will can be changed quite easily (not to mention cheaply) and can do almost anything that a trust can do, though no outcome is guaranteed.

 In the quest to help people remove the clutter from their lives and do so prosperously, here at Worthy we help people of all ages sell their diamond jewelry in a safe and transparent environment.
 Whether you are in your young adulthood or golden years, it’s difficult to take a minimalist approach to jewelry, because buyers have no incentive to offer a fair price.
 Our online auction platform connects our clients with a worldwide network of professional buyers who competitively place bids, resulting in a fair market price for your item.
-Sellers at Worthy benefit from a complimentary GIA/IGI diamond grading, fully insured shipping, professional photography services, and more.
+Sellers at Worthy benefit from a complimentary GIA diamond grading, up to $100,000 in insurance coverage, professional photography services, and more.
 Get started today by finding out the trending price of your item.